yangheng95/PyABSA/README.md

 ## Contributions & Bug Reports.

 This Repository is under development.
 There may be unknown problems in the code.
-We hope to get your help to make it easier to use and stable.
+Please do feel free to report any problem, and PRs are welcome.
 ## Citation
 If this repository is helpful to you, please cite our papers: